 In HEVC, motion vector accuracy is one-quarter pel (one-quarter luma sample and one-eighth chroma sample for YUV420 video).
 In JEM, the accuracy for the internal motion vector storage and the merge candidate increases to 1/16 pel.
-The higher motion vector accuracy (1/16 pel) is used in motion compensation inter prediction for the CU/PUs coded with Skip/Merge mode.
-For the CU/PUs coded with normal AMVP mode, the integer-pel or qualter-pel motion is used, as described in section 2.4.2.
+The higher motion vector accuracy (1/16 pel) is used in motion compensation inter prediction for the CU coded with Skip/Merge mode.
+For the CU coded with normal AMVP mode, either the integer-pel or quarter-pel motion is used, as described in section 2.3.2.

 SHVC upsampling interpolation filters, which have same filter length and normalization factor as HEVC motion compensation interpolation filters, are used as motion compensation interpolation filters for the additional fractional pel positions.
 The chroma component motion vector accuracy is 1/32 sample in JEM, the additional interpolation filters of 1/32 pel fractional positions are derived by using the average of the filters of the two neighboring 1/16 pel fractional positions.